JungwonHur-April/business_analytics_foundations_and_projects/visualizaion/kpi_dashboard/README.md

 # Business Implications
 - Short-term performance monitoring should prioritize MoM KPIs over YoY trends.
-- Investment strategies should distinguish between volume-driven and value-driven categories.
+- Investment strategies should distinguish between volume-driven and value-driven categories, allocating resources toward demand expansion and acquisition in the former, while prioritizing pricing, product mix, and upsell initiatives in the latter.
 - Targeted, category-specific approaches are likely to be more effective than uniform growth strategies in categories where volume and value metrics exhibit divergent performance trends.